 Consular fees levied from the Contractor by IRI Embassy or Consulate in Russia due to the Contract execution shall be paid by the Contractor.

-The Contractor pay all Iranian legal taxes and duties, including both dollar and rial parts, for instance, payments both in Euro and in rials, and namely:
+The Contractor pay all Iranian legal taxes and duties, including and namely:

 income taxes and duties for social insurance for obtaining the social insurance certificate,

-as well as any fees for obtaining and issuance of work permits and residence permits regarding the Contractor’s specialists employed to work in Iran for the purpose of the Contract execution.
+fees for obtaining and issuance of work permits and residence permits regarding the Contractor’s specialists employed to work in Iran for the purpose of the Contract execution.

-After the Contractor has submitted the invoices and other documents for payment in compliance with Article 8 of this Contract, the Principal shall:

-submit IRI direct tax in the amount of 3% for deduction;

-make payment of the invoices after direct tax deduction,

-submit the certificates on expenses incurred, invoices and certified copies of the source documents to the Contractor, and namely:

-the copy of the document confirming direct tax payment in IRI certified by signature of the authorized person and stamp of the company;

-itemization of the paid tax sum per each invoice separately, signed by the authorized person of the Principal and certified by the stamp of the company.

-The copies of the documents shall be of high quality allowing to read the text.
-The mentioned documents shall be submitted by e-mail within 10 working days from the moment of payment and immediately in a hard copy with the accompanying letter of the Principal.

-The Principal shall make all payments under the Contract after relevant taxes and duties deduction, with submission of certificates on expenses incurred invoices and certified copies of the source documents to the Contractor.
+The Contractor’s invoices shall be effected by the Principal after deduction the retention money and IRI direct tax.
+The Principal shall also submit to the Contractor document on confirming the deducted IRI tax as amount of 3% from the Contractor’s invoices.

+Furthermore, the Principal shall submit to the Contractor the namely document on incurred expenses which has been deducted from the Contractor’s invoices (if any).

 In case of any changes in the taxation after signing of the present Contract, the Parties shall adjust and modify the Contract price accordingly.

 The Contractor shall comply with the applicable Iranian tax legislation.